Nofraag/Hybrid-State-Machine--Docs/docs/index.md

 ## Core Concepts

-Layered State Machine is built around four core blocks:
+StateForge is built around four core blocks:

 | Block | What it is |
 |---|---|